Admissions to the Pharm. D. Program

 A. To be attached with the on-line application (digitally scanned copies):

-2) Secondary school transcript (-s) and transcripts for other attended education programs including biology, chemistry and physics coursework,
+2) Secondary school transcript (-s) and transcripts for other attended education programs including biology, chemistry, physics or mathematics coursework,

 3) Passport bio page for identification,